Skip to content

 Richard

-You reset the Recall feature in Windows 11 by deleting all its stored snapshots and returning its settings to their default state.
+You reset the Recall feature in Windows 11 by deleting its stored snapshots and returning its settings to their defaults.

 How to Reset Recall in 🪟 Windows 11